 Someone has to clean the animal cages for the different animals that are on campus for scientific study.
 Ewww.

-Yes, this job will stretch your dollar, but let’s be honest: working in the dining room is sweaty work.
-You will eat for free, but you will sweat a lot for each dollar.
+Yes, this job will stretch your dollar, but let’s be honest: Toiling in the dining room is sweaty work.
+You will eat for free, but you will work a lot for each dollar.

-But there’s one good thing about this job: if you want to drive the buses on campus, you can get a commercial vehicle certificate.
+But there’s one good thing about this job: If you want to drive the campus bus, you can get a commercial vehicle certificate.
 The department may even pay for your certification.

-I love the earth and I make sure to recycle, but here, you will essentially be digging through garbage most of your shift.
+I love the planet and I make sure to recycle, but here, you will essentially be digging through garbage most of your shift.

 The bigger the campus, the harder it is to get people’s attention.
 But when students are unhappy with how things are going — say, for example, there’s been a student fee hike — you will know.

 Work is work, though, and sometimes you just need to work the job that you get.
-What you get out of each job in terms of perks, pay, and joy may vary; but all work experience that you can put down in a bio is good.
-It shows who you are – a hard worker!
+What you get out of each job in terms of perks, pay, and joy may vary; but all work experience that you can put down on a résumé is good.
+It shows who you are — a hard worker!